ibexa/documentation-user/docs/permission_management/permission_system.md

 ---
-description: Fine-tune the access control using the permission system.
+description: Use the permission system to fine-tune the access control.
 ---

 # Permission system

-An overview of the permission system in [[= product_name =]] is best presented using an example.
+An overview of the permission system in [[= product_name =]] is best presented with an example.

 ### Example permission system